Mom’s Homemade Caramels

 • Sugar – You will want white granulated sugar, not brown sugar.
 The caramel coloring is from the butter and Karo syrup combination.
 The sugar adds the perfect sweetness to the homemade caramels.

-• Karo corn syrup – I used light corn syrup to add thickness, sweetness, and silkiness to the easy caramels.
+• Light corn syrup – We always use “karo” syrup to add thickness, sweetness, and silkiness to the easy caramels.

-A pan of homemade caramels being sliced with a red knife.
+Cut pieces of Mom's homemade caramels on parchment paper with a knife.

 Homemade Caramels Without A Candy Thermometer